-Debbie Ellis is the District Sales Manager for G&W Electric Canada, global supplier of electric power equipment since 1905 and Survalent Technology, supplying leading-edge SCADA systems and accessories since 1964.
-A 22 year veteran with the company, she joined G&W as the Inside Sales and Marketing Coordinator, today she assumes responsibility for the Ontario Market.
-G&W manufacturers products for the Renewable Industry in Ontario: Wind tower load and fault interrupting switches designed to fit within the access door of the tower; Padmount load and fault interrupting switchgear designed for application on collector systems; Padmount Sectionalizing Cabinets designed for application on collector systems; and reclosers designed to provide overcurrent protection permitting an economical alternative to circuit breakers.
-Survalent, also headquartered in Ontario, has for many years been known as the market leader for Supervisory Control and Data Acquisition (SCADA) with the release of a fully integrated OMS and Distribution Management System (DMS).
-The system platform is now an Advanced Distribution Management System (ADMS).
+G&W Canada, Sales Manager-Ontario, 25+ year veteran.
+"Global supplier of electric power equipment since 1905".
+Products manufactured in Brampton for the Renewable Industry: Wind tower load and fault interrupting switches designed to fit within the access door of the tower; Padmount load and fault interrupting switchgear designed for application on collector systems; Padmount Sectionalizing Cabinets designed for application on collector systems; and Reclosers designed to provide overcurrent protection permitting an economical alternative to circuit breakers.

 Valerie Kitchell has been driven by her passion for environmental sustainability, energy, education, and stakeholder engagement for the past 10 years.
-Currently serving as Manager of Renewable Energy Approvals with wpd Canada Corporation, Valerie is active in wind energy development.
+Valerie is active in wind energy development.
 With a background in health science, business and environmental policy, Valerie worked with the Ontario Sustainable Energy Association to drive the expansion of renewable energy in the province.
-As co-lead of the Canadian Chapter of Women of Wind Energy, Valerie is dedicated to expanding the involvement of women in the industry, and as a proud member of the Women in Renewable Energy Advisory Committee, Valerie is dedicated to furthering education and awareness surrounding renewable energy development and policy in Ontario.
+A proud member of the Women in Renewable Energy Advisory Committee, Valerie is dedicated to furthering education and awareness surrounding renewable energy development and policy.